 All exterior permits first require the signature of two Parkview Agents.
 Contact agents on the Building Committee for review.

-All fences require a permit, whether it’s a new fence or a replacement.
+Fences usually require a permit, whether it’s a new fence or a replacement.
 Fences cannot be built in front of the building line (normally the rear wall of the house).
 Submit your plan with your lot survey to the Parkview Agents for prior approval.

 No satellite dishes, solar panels or antennae may be mounted on the front face of the house or roof.
 Solar panels should not be visible from the street.